Turn plastic waste into jobs, dignity, and cleaner communities.

 What is the main goal of the campaign?

-The playbook says the campaign aims to raise US$55,000 to equip and train 12 groups of young eco-entrepreneurs, support conversion of plastic waste into eco-bricks, and fund outreach, logistics, mentorship, monitoring, and education.
+The campaign aims to raise US$155,000 to equip and train 34 groups of young eco-entrepreneurs, support conversion of plastic waste into eco-bricks, and fund outreach, logistics, mentorship, monitoring, and education.

 Where is the campaign focused?

-The campaign is focused on Bukavu in the Democratic Republic of the Congo, where the project addresses both youth unemployment and environmental degradation.
+The campaign is focused on Kinshasa in the Democratic Republic of the Congo, where the project addresses both youth unemployment and environmental degradation.

 Who founded RDI?